-Since Medicare Advantage plans are a type of Medicare plan, the prescription drug coverage provided under the TRAIL MAPD plan includes Medicare Part D prescription drug coverage.
-Prescription drug formularies (i.e., list of drugs covered) vary by plan.
-The TRAIL MAPD prescription drug coverage, like a Medicare Part D plan, must follow Medicare rules for which types of drugs are allowed to be covered.
-For example, many hormone replacement drugs have been determined not safe for individuals over the age of 65.
-For this reason, Medicare will not cover some drugs in this class.
-If you are uncertain whether a particular drug will be covered, you should call the health plan in which you are interested in enrolling to inquire.
+A TRAIL MAPD plan includes Medicare Part D prescription drug coverage.
+Prescription drug formularies (i.e., list of drugs covered) vary by health plan.
+The TRAIL MAPD prescription drug coverage must follow Medicare rules for which types of drugs can be covered.
+Drugs covered under a non-Medicare Part D plan may not be covered under a Medicare Part D plan.
+If you are uncertain whether a drug will be covered, you should call the health plan in which you are interested in enrolling to inquire.

 Part D Coverage Stages

 Since the TRAIL MAPD prescription drug coverage is a Medicare Part D plan, the member’s cost for prescription drugs under the TRAIL MAPD Program must follow the Medicare Part D drug coverage stages.
 There are four drug payment stages: Annual Deductible, Initial Coverage, Coverage Gap, and Catastrophic Coverage.
 At the beginning of the year, you start out in the Annual Deductible stage.
 If the plan has no prescription drug deductible, then you begin in the second stage, the Initial Coverage stage.
 You progress to the next stage once you have met the cost requirements for the current stage.